irenesmith/Samples/README.md

-ifdef::env-github[]
-:tip-caption: :bulb:
-:note-caption: :information_source:
-:important-caption: :heavy_exclamation_mark:
-:caution-caption: :fire:
-:warning-caption: :warning:
-endif::[]

-:imagesdir: images/

-:toc:
-:toc-placement!:

-= Samples
+# Samples

 This repository contains code samples and documentation samples created by Irene Smith.

 toc::[]

-== Documentation Samples
+## Documentation Samples

 The documents folder contains sample documentation and links to additional examples on MDN Web Docs.

     * **modal** - A step-by-step tutorial that shows how to create and display